Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_File_and_Folder_Interaction.md

 ---
-title: Evidence of File Interaction
+title: Evidence of File and Folder Interaction
 categories: [DFIR]
-order: 3
-tags: [evidence, acmru, thumbcache, wordwheelquery, recycle bin, lastvisitedmru, internet explorer, microsoft edge]
+tags: [acmru, thumbcache, wordwheelquery, recycle bin, lastvisitedmru, opensavemru, jump list, shell bag, .lnk, prefetch]
 comments: true
 ---
-Techniques that can be used to discover evidence in support of an attackers interaction with files such as search, deletion and opening post-breach.
+Techniques that can be used to discover evidence in support of an attackers interaction with files and folders such as search, deletion and opening post-breach.

 # Windows